jeffreyhanson/raptr/cran-comments.md

 Dear CRAN maintainers,

 Thank you very much for reviewing this submission.
-This package was formerly available on CRAN.
-It was archived because one of its dependencies was archived (i.e., the RandomFields package).
-To address this, I have updated the package so that the RandomFields package is no longer a dependency.
-I have also taken this opportunity to update the package to address issues identified by CRAN package checks.
-Specifically, these issue includes a note raised during package checks (i.e., `Namespace in Imports field not imported from: ‘rgdal’; All declared Imports should be used.`), and a compiler warning (i.e., `warning: use of bitwise '&' with boolean operands [-Wbitwise-instead-of-logical]`).
+This submission contains an update for the raptr package that is currently available on CRAN.
+Specifically, the update removes the raster package as an update,

 Cheers,